Sahauaqa/LBC_Performance/README.md

 # LBC_Performance
-An in-house matlab code that can calculated the LBC performance based on your inputs and display results in a figure.
+An in-house matlab code that calculates the LBC performance based on user inputs and display results in a figure.